 Taking a diverse range of courses from demanding instructors is excellent preparation for further legal education.
 The small classes at Bryn Athyn College allow professors to focus on individuals and their particular talents.
 This environment of individual attention, free discussion, and challenging debate will help prepare you for law school.

-The American Bar Association (ABA) does not recommend any particular undergraduate majors or courses to prepare for a legal education.
-Indeed, according to the ABA, there is no true pre-law curriculum.
+The American Bar Association (ABA) does not recommend any particular undergraduate majors or courses to prepare students for further legal education.
 Students are admitted to law school from almost every academic discipline.
-You may choose to study subjects that are considered to be traditional in preparation for law school, such as political science, philosophy, history, English, or business.
-However, you can also focus your undergraduate studies in areas as diverse as art, science and mathematics, engineering, or education.
-Generally, a broad-based education that is challenging and that stresses analytical and verbal communication skills will be useful.
+You may choose to study subjects that are considered traditional in preparation for law school, such as political science, philosophy, history, English, or business.
+However, you can also focus your undergraduate studies in areas as diverse as art, science, mathematics, and education.

 - Begin preparation for the LSAT as soon as possible.
 Research the available study courses and materials for self study.

 - Take challenging classes in your major as well as general electives.

 - Dedicate yourself to achievement in whatever class you take.

 - See each class assignment as an opportunity to hone your skills and move one step closer to your goal: academic achievement and entrance into the law school of your choice.

 - Confer with your major academic advisor to ensure on-time progress toward graduation.